Why Does My Dog Hide Under the Bed? 6 Common Reasons

 - Shaking and trying to hide

-What Not to Do For Dogs That Hide Under Beds
+What Not to Do for Dogs That Hide Under Beds

 Humans need kindness, love, and patience when feeling afraid and stressed, and dogs are no different.

-When your dog is under your bed, you should not pet him, reassure him or feed him treats at that moment or you’ll be essentially rewarding him for his current, fearful behavior.
+When your dog is under your bed, you should not pet them, reassure them, or feed them treats at that moment, or you’ll be essentially rewarding them for their current fearful behavior.
+That said, you should not punish or yell at them, as that will only add to their fear and make the situation worse.

 On the other hand, you should not punish or yell at him as that will only add to his fear and make the situation worse.
+You need to act as normally as possible and talk to or play with your dog like everything is business as usual.

 Why Does My Dog Sleep Under the Bed?

-The overall takeaway from this should be that if your dog seems anxious, fearful, or stressed, you should follow some of the above steps.
+The overall takeaway from this should be that if your dog seems anxious, fearful, or stressed, you should follow some of these steps.
 You want your dog to be healthy and happy all of the time.
 If you are ever concerned about your dog’s behavior or health, consult your vet.